netdata/learn/docs/cloud/war-rooms.md

 custom_edit_url: null
 ---

-War Rooms organize your claimed nodes and provide infrastructure-wide views using real-time metrics and visualizations.
+War Rooms organize your claimed nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

-Once you add nodes to a War Room, you can then use various views and dashboards to montitor the health and performance of your entire infrastructure from a single pane of glass.
+Once you add nodes to a War Room, you can then use various dashboards to monitor the health and performance of your entire infrastructure from a single pane of glass.
 When an anomaly strikes, drill down into single-node dashboards for every granular detail you need for root cause analysis.

-## Available views in a War Room
+## Navigating a War Room

+Every War Room has the same dashboards, navigation, indicators, and management tools.

+### Switching between dashboards

 The default view for any War Room is the [Overview](/docs/cloud/visualize/overview), which uses composite charts to display real-time metrics from every available node in a given War Room.
 The [Nodes view](/docs/cloud/visualize/nodes)